Q: How should I prepare to teach online in the event that in-person classes are not possible or advisable?

 Q: What collaboration tools are available when in-person meetings aren’t an option?

-A: Zoom videoconferencing software is available to all University faculty, staff and students at no cost (this was just announced on 3/5/20).
+A: Zoom videoconferencing software is available to all University faculty, staff and students at no cost.
 Zoom mobile videoconferencing enables you to facilitate online audio/video conferencing for meetings, classes, and other group work.
 With plugins for the major web browsers, Zoom is supported on all major computer operating systems and both iOS and Android.

 Q: What’s the best way to save files and share files with my workgroup?